 There are no balances included in receivables that contain assets that are impaired.
-All receivables are non interest bearing.
+All receivables are non interest bearing and are generally receivable on 30 day terms.
 No receivable amounts are overdue.
 The receivables are recorded at carrying amounts that are reasonable approximations of fair value.